 Definition of PC 647(b) Solicitation and Prostitution

-Put simply, PC 647(b) makes it a crime to accept money or offer to pay cash, or anything of value, in exchange for sex.
-To be arrested, charged, and convicted for violating PC 647(b) prostitution laws, you don't have to engage in the sexual acts that were proposed, rather only that an offer for sex for money was made.
+PC 647(b) makes it a crime to accept money or offer to pay cash, or anything of value, in exchange for sex.
+To be arrested, charged, and convicted for violating PC 647(b) prostitution laws, you don't have to engage in the sexual acts that were proposed; instead, only an offer for sex for money was made.

-Our Los Angeles sex crime lawyers are providing an overview below for more detailed information.
+Our Los Angeles sex crime lawyers provide an overview below for more detailed information.
 California Penal Code 647(b) defines the sex crime of prostitution and solicitation:

 - “Anyone who solicits, or who agrees to engage in, or who engages in, any act of prostitution with the intent to receive compensation, money, or anything of value from someone.”

 This means that an act of prostitution, which is often called a commercial sex act, makes it a crime to:

 - engage in the act of prostitution, and